 Aggregation and Separation of Activities

-A May 1989 regulation requires separation of activities into four classes: (1) Oil and Gas, (2) Rental, (3) Professional Service, and (4) Other trade or business.
-The intent seems to be to prevent the taxpayer from combining activities in order to circumvent the rules.
+Regulation 1.469-4T issued in May 1989 requires separation of activities into four classes: (1) Oil and Gas, (2) Rental, (3) Professional Service, and (4) Other trade or business.
+This regulation is long and complicated.